 Right up there with Prince and Patti Smith, Ruby Rose has established herself as one of history's most admired androgynous icons.
 The tattoo-clad performer and model first flashed on our radar back in 2014 with Break Free, a stirringly beautiful short film she created to challenge the gender spectrum.
 (If you haven't seen it, do your consciousness a favor and watch.)
 Then, as we know, Rose's one-season turn on Orange Is the New Black as the lawbreaking Stella Carlin had women, men, and everyone in between developing simultaneous crushes—if for no other reason than her badass (and universally alluring) aesthetic.

 What makes Rose's look so unique is that she plays with gender presentation every time we see her, unafraid to flout expectations from mainstream society or anyone.
-When I met Rose at the Omni Hotel in Los Angeles to interview her for Urban Decay's new Jean-Michel Basquiat collection (Rose has been one of the brand's spokespeople for a year), I was expecting to see her in something like a tuxedo and minimal makeup.
+When I met Rose at the Omni Hotel in Los Angeles to interview her for Urban Decay's Jean-Michel Basquiat collection (Rose has been one of the brand's spokespeople since 2016), I was expecting to see her in something like a tuxedo and minimal makeup.
 Instead, I was met with a sheer black ensemble, slicked-back hair, and a neon smoky eye.
 At every turn, Rose proves that a person can have a crew cut and an affinity for makeup without being a contradiction.

 Importantly, this has given those of us who don't feel comfortable sticking to a traditionally feminine (or masculine) aesthetic all the time someone to look up to.
 So when I was given the chance to sit down with Rose, I only really had one question for her: How can the rest of us be more like you?
 In other words, if someone is curious about exploring a less femme aesthetic for the first time, how can they proceed?
 Fortunately, Rose was game to reveal her starter kit for androgynous beauty.
-Keep scrolling to learn how.

 Since childhood, Rose has always been curious about androgynous beauty.
 "I had icons when I was growing up—Bowie, Prince, Madonna, Annie Lennox," she says.
 "A wide array of people who were doing different things with gender, and Madonna who just did everything, and Bowie who dressed and did makeup like a woman and an alien—the coolest guy ever."